microsoft/vscode/extensions/typescript-language-features/web/README.md

 - [ ] create multiple watchers
    - on-demand instead of watching everything and checking on watch firing
 - [ ] Find out scheme the web actually uses instead of vscode-test-web (or switch over entirely to isWeb)
+- [ ] Need to parse and pass args through so that the syntax server isn't hard-coded to actually be another semantic server
 - [ ] clear out TODOs

 ### Bugs

 - [ ] Response `seq` is always 0.
+- [ ] current method of encoding /scheme/authority means that (node) module resolution looks for /scheme/node_modules and /node_modules
+  - even though they can't possibly exist
+  - probably not a problem though
-- [ ] problems pane doesn't clear problems issued on tsconfig.
+- [x] problems pane doesn't clear problems issued on tsconfig.
+  - This is a known problem in normal usage as well.
 - [x] renaming a file throws a No Project error to the console.
 - [x] gotodef in another file throws and the editor has a special UI for it.
   - definitionProviderBase.getSymbolLocations calls toOpenedFilePath which eventually calls the new / code